 3. Petrography.
 First Semester.
 9:50.
-5 h.
+5h.

 After a brief study of the rock-forming materials and the principles of crystallography, the principal rocks of the Rocky Mountains are studied microscopically.
-Field work is carried on in connection with the laboratory investigations.
+Field work is carried on in connection with the laboratory investigation.
 This subject may be taken only by students who have an adequate preparation in chemistry and physics.
-The technique of the petrographic microscope is acquired by practical work.
+The technique of the patrographic microscope is acquired by practical work.
 Sections are made by the use of the lithological lathe.
 Laboratory work, 3 hours.

-4. Meteorology, Second Semester, 9:50, 5 h.
+4. Meteorology.
+Second Semester.
+9:50.
+5h.